VladislavMiro/Weather/README.md

 Pet project for AstonDevs

-Applicvation get weather information with user current location.
+Application get weather information obtained from current coordinates.
 User can search another regions and save it in storage.

 ## Stack:
 - UIkit